khulnasoft-lab/khulnasoft-ui/doc/contributing/documentation_guidelines.md

 ## Reviews

-The documentation review for the GitLab UI project is performed by the code reviewer themselves.
+The documentation review for the KhulnaSoft UI project is performed by the code reviewer themselves.
 The [Technical Writer assigned to Development Guidelines](https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments-to-development-guidelines) can be requested at any time for help, inputs, and feedback, but it isn't required.
 To request their help, assign issues and merge requests to them and don't hesitate to ping them on Slack if immediate attention is needed.

-For updating these guidelines for GitLab UI's documentation, make sure to request the assigned Technical Writer's review.
+For updating these guidelines for KhulnaSoft UI's documentation, make sure to request the assigned Technical Writer's review.

 ## Terminology

-### Referring to GitLab UI
+### Referring to KhulnaSoft UI

-When referring to the GitLab UI project in your documentation changes, use the human-friendly capitalized name: GitLab UI.
+When referring to the KhulnaSoft UI project in your documentation changes, use the human-friendly capitalized name: KhulnaSoft UI.

-**Don't** use the project's slug (gitlab-ui, `gitlab-ui`).
+**Don't** use the project's slug (khulnasoft-ui, `khulnasoft-ui`).

-When referring to GitLab UI's npm package, use the package's name with code formatting: `@gitlab/ui`.
+When referring to KhulnaSoft UI's npm package, use the package's name with code formatting: `@khulnasoft/ui`.

 ### Referring to a component